Life lessons from ultramarathons (even if you never plan to run one)

 “If you’re doing 20 to 30 minutes at an aid station,” he warns, “your chances of finishing are not good.”

-Belcourt also sets the menu – the value of nutrition was an eye-opener when he studied at NAIT.
-And he’s seen too many runners left behind.
+Belcourt also works out his race-day menu – the value of nutrition was an eye-opener when he studied at NAIT.
 “There are a lot of amazing marathoners who did not complete an ultra because they neglected to take in the proper amount of nutrition during the race.”

 Train your brain